manishmadugula/Notes/Code/java_microservices.md

     //Won't run if the server is down.
 }
 ```
+- Assumethat is useful in case of rate limited requests in api for integration test
 ## JUnit 5 Dependency Injection
 ### TestInfo
 - Gives information about the test.